Here are the best events happening during August in the Buckeye State.

 8. Watch history come to life at the Conneaut D-Day re-enactment

 This is the year I will attend this event!
 (Fingers crossed).
-For lovers of history and homeschoolers, the re-enactment of D-Day happens August 19-21 on the shore of Lake Erie in Conneaut, Ohio.
+For lovers of history and homeschoolers, the re-enactment of D-Day happens on August 18-20 on the shore of Lake Erie in Conneaut, Ohio.
 You must reserve your pass in advance.
 Here’s the info: D-Day Reenactment.

 Put-in-Bay is the perfect late summer getaway for families, with plenty to do and see while driving around in a golf cart!